subhash9758964966/test-test-demo/README.md

 Run python test.py

-install scapy with all models
+install scapy with all language models